codatio/codat-docs/docs/supplier-enablement/guides/customer-journey.md

 ![A diagram of customer journey steps when following a single or multi-entity flow depending on the type of data requested](/img/supplier-enablement/0106-information-request.png)

-In the Relationship Portal, you will see all the newly added entities and their information provision status.
+In the Relationship Portal, you will see the newly added entities and their information provision status.

 ![A diagram of customer journey steps when following a single or multi-entity flow depending on the type of data requested](/img/supplier-enablement/0107-rm-multientity.png)